 Boet explained, “No, they are Train Surfers, and this originated near here in Katlehong, one of the largest townships in South Africa playing a key role in the history of the struggle against apartheid.
 After two decades this place still serves as an epicenter for anti-apartheid’s guerrillas.
 Today, for many of these youths, the situation of segregation remains more or less unchanged.
 Train surfing represents the search for social redemption.
 These young men are Staffriders.
 Also there was a magazine in the 70′s & 80′s named Staffrider who had a nonracial policy and had two main objectives: to provide publishing opportunities for community-based organizations and young writers, graphic artists and photographers; and to oppose officially sanctioned state and establishment culture.
 I know this because of my babysitter when I was a boy, and now that I remember her favorite Poets were Francis Fuller and Eugene Skeef.”

 Mathias laughed and spoke, “I told you, you were going to get some voices.”

 Red laughed as the Train stopped to exchange more passengers.

-Mathias laughed and said, “We get off here for a while we are in Soweto.”
+Mathias laughed and said, “We get off here for a while.
+We are in Soweto.”

-Andy got off the train, and watched the Train surfers climb down off the train, and one young man crawl out from underneath the train, and walked over to them and asked, “God Bless, how can you all play with death like that?
-On top of the train seems not as bad as holding on to one under the train and stuff, geez.
+Andy got off the train, and watched the Train surfers climbing down off the train, and one young man crawl out from underneath the train, and walked over to them and asked, “God Bless, how can you all play with death like that?
+On top of the train seemed not as bad as holding on to one under the train and stuff, geez.
 I knew a boy when I was young who lost his legs trying to jump a train.
 Try reading and writing, creating exciting things so readers get addicted to reading you.”